W-A-James/c-term-timer/README.md

 ## Tests

-After building the binaries in the installation step, the test binaries will live in `./test/build`.
+After building the binaries in the installation step, the test binaries are as follows:

+* `build/clock.test`
+* `build/duration-parser.test`